biopython/galaxy_packages/README.rst

 In addition to new tools, the Galaxy Tool Shed also includes software package definitions for use as dependencies.
-This repository is for the development of the Biopython package defintions shared on the main Tool Shed and Test Tool Shed:
+This repository is for the development of the Biopython package definitions shared on the main Tool Shed and Test Tool Shed:

 * http://toolshed.g2.bx.psu.edu/view/biopython/
 * http://testtoolshed.g2.bx.psu.edu/view/biopython/